 Released in 2002, Aki Kaurismaki’s ‘The Man Without a Past’ (Mies vailla menneisyyttä) is an Oscar-nominated foreign language (Finnish) film very popular for the director’s unique style of film-making and story-telling.

 It is the second in the Finland trilogy, others being the Drifting Clouds (1996) and Lights in the Dusk (2006).

-What you see in the film is all unique and Aki Kaurismaki’s signature style of film-making where he lets his characters develop on screen as just a natural state with no such fancy but as an eternal truth of human nature.
-This one along with his other films is known for less drama, deadpan humour with a whole a lot hilarity and heartbreak.
+What you see in the film is all unique and Aki Kaurismaki’s signature style of filmmaking where he lets his characters develop on-screen as just a natural state with no such fancy but as an eternal truth of human nature.
+This one along with his other films is known for less drama, deadpan humor with a whole lot of hilarity and heartbreak.